Fangcheng-Wang/crystmatch/README.md

     - Score CSMs by RMSS and RMSD.
     - Benchmark a CSM by its deviation angle from an orientation relationship (OR).

-Congruent CSMs (those differ only by a space-group transformation) are identified and excluded from the enumeration using the `spglib` library by [Atsushi Togo *et al.*](https://www.tandfonline.com/doi/full/10.1080/27660400.2024.2384822)
+Congruent CSMs (those differ only by a space-group transformation) are identified and excluded from the enumeration using the **[Spglib](https://spglib.readthedocs.io/en/stable/python-interface.html)** library by [Atsushi Togo *et al.*](https://www.tandfonline.com/doi/full/10.1080/27660400.2024.2384822)

 ## Installation